 Leases

-Deposits, costs and fees
+Deposits, costs, and fees

 Paying a year's rent in advance is not unusual in Algeria, although expats renting on a short-term lease will most likely be able to pay rent each month.
 It is also required to pay a deposit equal to a month's rent when signing the lease.
-This deposit is refunded once the lease has ended and the tenant hasn't damaged the premises during their occupation period.
-On top of rent and the deposit, expats must also know they will be charged agency fees.

 Terminating the lease

-Expats who need to terminate their lease early must be aware of any potential penalties or conditions outlined in the lease agreement.
-Providing proper notice and discussing the situation with the landlord or property management company can help to minimise any financial impact.
-It is essential to be familiar with the lease terms and local regulations to avoid complications during the termination process.
+If you need to terminate your lease early, you should be aware of any potential penalties or conditions outlined in the lease agreement.
+Providing proper notice and discussing the situation with the landlord or property management company can help minimise any financial impact.

 Utilities in Algeria

 Natural gas is the primary source of energy for heating and cooking in Algeria.
 The state-owned company Sonelgaz is the primary provider of gas services in the country.
-To set up a gas connection, expats will need to contact Sonelgaz and provide the necessary documents, such as a lease agreement or proof of residence.
+To set up a gas connection, you’ll need to contact Sonelgaz and provide the necessary documents, such as a lease agreement or proof of residence.
+Electricity in Algeria is also supplied by Sonelgaz and operates on a 230-volt system with a frequency of 50 Hz.

 The Algerian Water (AdE) authority manages water supply and distribution in Algeria.
-To set up a water connection, expats need to contact the local water provider and provide the necessary documents, including the lease agreement and proof of residence.
+As with gas, you’ll have to provide the necessary documents, including the lease agreement and proof of residence, in order to get your water line up and running.

 Waste collection and disposal services are managed by local municipalities in Algeria.
 In most urban areas, waste collection occurs regularly, while recycling facilities are limited.
-Expats are encouraged to familiarise themselves with the waste collection schedule and any recycling options available.

 Useful links